kavyadevgun/frc-localization/ultrasonic-sensors.md

   - 3 Buttons
   - Male to male jumper cables
   - Female to male jumper cables
-  - Soldering device

 - Setting Up System

-  Using the soldering gun, attach all parts of the system according to this circuit diagram:
+  Assemble parts according to this circuit diagram:

 ![Diagram 2](https://i.imgur.com/Nut4l3B.jpg)

+  This is only a prototype circuit, but the system can be made permanent by soldering the components to a Arduino proto shield.

 - Using System